jordsti/stigame/README.md

 ### TO DO

 - Gui Test Project, to test all Gui Element
+	- Table
+	- Progress Bar test
+	- TextBox working, but need to handle unicode or transfert char into ascii

 - Viewport
   -	Save resolution information, to persist configuration